Jeanie Greene

 - 1968's 'Sure As Sin' b/w I've Been a Long Time Loving You'' (ATCO catalog number 45-6619)

-Written and produced by husband Marlin Greene, two years later Greene and fellow back-up vocalists Mary Holliday, Ginger Holliday, and Donna Thatcher (later Donna Jean Godchaux of Grateful Dead fame) recorded a one-shot 45 credited to Southern Comfort.
+Written and produced by husband Marlin Greene, two years later Greene and fellow back-up vocalists Mary Holliday, Ginger Holliday and Donna Thatcher (later Donna Jean Godchaux of Grateful Dead fame) recorded a one-shot 45 credited to Southern Comfort.

 - 1970's 'Milk and Honey' b/w 'Don't Take Your Sweet Love Away' (Cotillion catalog number 45-44043)

-Signed by Elektra, Green's first (and only) album "Mary Called Jeanie Greene" found her teamed with producer Don Nix (he also wrote several of the tracks) and the cream of Muscle Shoals studio players (Barry Beckett, Roger Hawkins, Wayne Perkins, etc.).
+Signed by Elektra, Greene's first (and only) album "Mary Called Jeanie Greene" found her teamed with producer Don Nix (who also wrote several of the tracks) and the cream of Muscle Shoals studio players (keyboardist Barry Beckett, bassist Roger Hawkins, guitarist Wayne Perkins, husband Marlin Greene, etc.).
 As quoted above, Ron Miller's description was right on the mark.
 Blessed with a deep and gritty voice, Greene sure didn't sound like the small redheaded white woman shown on the inner sleeve and on the back cover.
-Musically tracks like 'Put Your Good On The Line', 'Mighty Time' and 'Pre-Recognition' offered up a mixture of Southern soul, Gospel and rock moves.
-Also worth mentioning was a strange, African-influenced effort - 'Swaziland Remembered African Folk Chant' an the atypical pop song 'Only the Children Know'.
+Musically tracks like "Put Your Good On The Line", "Mighty Time" and "Pre-Recognition" offered up a mixture of Gospel, Southern soul and rock moves.
+Also worth mentioning was a strange, African-influenced effort - "Swaziland Remembered African Folk Chant'" and the atypical pop song "Only the Children Know".
 Perhaps not a perfect comparison, but imagine Bonnie and Delaney at a Southern tent revival and you'd be in the right musical neighborhood.
-Over the years I've listened to the album dozens of times and while I really like Greene's voice, there are at least two characteristics that keep the set from being a classic.
-Like Joplin and lots of other blues-based singers, Greene had a tendency to go screechy when she tried to kick into high gear (check out 'Thank God He Came' and 'Peter Put Away Your Sword' where she actually sounded quite a bit like a secular Joplin).
-Not that there's anything wrong in being reverent, but the collection had a fairly high and rather blatant religious quotient that probably won't appeal to a lot of folks.
+Over the years I've listened to the album dozens of times and while I really like Greene's voice, there are at least two characteristics that kept the set from being a classic.
+Like Joplin and lots of other blues-based singers, Greene had a tendency to go screechy when she tried to kick into high gear (check out "Thank God He Came" and "Peter Put Away Your Sword'" where she actually sounded quite a bit like a non-secular Joplin).
+Not that there's anything wrong in being reverent, but the collection had a rather blatant religious quotient that probably won't appeal to a lot of folks.
 In all honesty you could probably classify this as a Christian rock set.
 Not exactly Elektra's most commercial release, but the set had its moments.
-Elektra also tapped the LP for an instantly obscure single:

 "Mary Called Jeanie Greene" track listing: